-- b) Quality Policy as well as Quality Objectives are considered as the entry information for the management review, hence they shall be reviewed at least once every 12 months by top management where they might be improved, if necessary. - c) The Quality Objectives are communicated to the staff by the management representative who reinforces the importance of these objectives.
-These objectives are also available in a shared directory in INAPI's servers where they can be consulted by any staff member concerned. - 21.09 Indicate whether top management or delegated officers of the Authority perform an internal review of the QMS in accordance with paragraphs 21.22-21.25: - (a) at least once per year (cf. paragraph 21.22); - (b) in accordance with the minimum scope of such reviews as set out in Section 8, namely: to determine the extent to which the QMS is based on Chapter 21 (cf. paragraphs 21.22, 21.24(i)); to determine the extent to which Search and Examination work complies with PCT Guidelines (cf. paragraphs 21.22, 21.24(i)); - (c) in an objective and transparent way (cf. paragraph 21.22); - (d) using input including information according to paragraphs 21.24 (ii)-(vi); - (e) recording the results (cf. paragraph 21.25). - a) As it was already stated, an annual review shall be so conducted by top management in order to assess the efficiency of the QMS and to adjust the system in order to improve it continuously.
-Under this framework, PCT quality procedures will are also be reviewed and adjusted as necessary.
-This activity will be starting next year given that operation as ISA/IPEA has recently been launched and the data is not yet sufficient to conduct a complete review. - b) Regarding the compliance with what is indicated in Chapter 21 and the extent to which the QMS is based on, our system was designed to fulfill the requirements on the ISO 9001:2008 standard and therefore it is based on Chapter 21 as the recent certification demonstrates.
+- 21.09 Indicate whether top management or delegated officers of the Authority perform an internal review of the QMS in accordance with paragraphs 21.22-21.25: - (a) at least once per year (cf. paragraph 21.22); - (b) in accordance with the minimum scope of such reviews as set out in Section 8, namely: to determine the extent to which the QMS is based on Chapter 21 (cf. paragraphs 21.22, 21.24(i)); to determine the extent to which Search and Examination work complies with PCT Guidelines (cf. paragraphs 21.22, 21.24(i)); - (c) in an objective and transparent way (cf. paragraph 21.22); - (d) using input including information according to paragraphs 21.24 (ii)-(vi); - (e) recording the results (cf. paragraph 21.25). - a) As it was already stated, an annual review is conducted by top management in order to assess the efficiency of the QMS and to adjust the system in order to improve it continuously.
+Under this framework, PCT quality procedures are also being constantly reviewed and adjusted as necessary. - b) Regarding the compliance with what is indicated in Chapter 21 and the extent to which the QMS is based on, our system was designed to fulfill the requirements on the ISO 9001:2008 standard and therefore it is based on Chapter 21 as the certification demonstrates.
 INAPI is focused on achieving high quality standards and in this sense specific quality controls have been designed for the ISA/IPEA activities, including the review of the Search Reports and Preliminary Examination in several levels such as supervisors and PCT Department.
 There, the minimum quality standard is fundamentally based on what it is stated in the Treaty, the Rules and the Guidelines, observing complete compliance of this standard.
 The reviews are comprehensive of formal and substantive examination, wherein the relevant information collected is recorded by the reviewers and analyzed by the PCT Department for quality and continuous improvement purposes. - c) to e) All the information concerning QMS reviews and internal reviews is recorded.
 Particularly, regarding the internal quality review for ISA/IPEA activities, the information is managed by the PCT Department.
 The quality controls were designed in order to be clear, objective and straightforward and therefore, transparent for any staff member requiring information related to this process.
 It also considers the information regarding recommendations on how to improve the results and the follow-up of the corrective or preventive actions detected throughout the steps of the search and examination process.